 This workstream examined the major sources of greenhouse gas emissions in Ontario's agricultural sector.
 A major theme that came forward was that reducing emissions in the agricultural sector requires a careful examination of full environmental and social systems beyond a farm to fork approach.
 In addition to acknowledging and measuring the environmental implications of agriculture in Ontario, these speakers emphasized the importance of reducing the industry's fossil fuel dependence.
-Given the realities associated with climate change and the associated uncertainty in agricultural productivity, the speakers argued that Ontario should rapidly transition towards climate-resilient agriculture.
+Given the realities associated with climate change and the associated uncertainty in agriculture.
 Although there is no 'cure-all' for socially and environmentally sustainable agriculture, the speakers suggested several approaches to improving sustainability and resilience.